PRODYNA-YASM/yasm-api-go/docs/PersonCertificationFilter.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetStartedCertificaiton
+### GetStartedCertification

-`func (o *PersonCertificationFilter) GetStartedCertificaiton() bool`
+`func (o *PersonCertificationFilter) GetStartedCertification() bool`

-GetStartedCertificaiton returns the StartedCertificaiton field if non-nil, zero value otherwise.
+GetStartedCertification returns the StartedCertification field if non-nil, zero value otherwise.

-### GetStartedCertificaitonOk
+### GetStartedCertificationOk

-`func (o *PersonCertificationFilter) GetStartedCertificaitonOk() (*bool, bool)`
+`func (o *PersonCertificationFilter) GetStartedCertificationOk() (*bool, bool)`

-GetStartedCertificaitonOk returns a tuple with the StartedCertificaiton field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetStartedCertificationOk returns a tuple with the StartedCertification field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStartedCertificaiton
+### SetStartedCertification

-`func (o *PersonCertificationFilter) SetStartedCertificaiton(v bool)`
+`func (o *PersonCertificationFilter) SetStartedCertification(v bool)`

-SetStartedCertificaiton sets StartedCertificaiton field to given value.
+SetStartedCertification sets StartedCertification field to given value.

-### HasStartedCertificaiton
+### HasStartedCertification

-`func (o *PersonCertificationFilter) HasStartedCertificaiton() bool`
+`func (o *PersonCertificationFilter) HasStartedCertification() bool`

-HasStartedCertificaiton returns a boolean if a field has been set.
+HasStartedCertification returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)